Bulletman and Bulletgirl

-Bulletman and Bulletgirl are fictional superheros originally published by Fawcett Comics.
+Bulletman and Bulletgirl are superheroes originally published by Fawcett Comics.

 Publication history

 Created by Bill Parker and Jon Smalle, Bulletman first appeared in Nickel Comics #1 (May 1940).
 This comic was distinct from others on the market at the time, because it cost five cents (as opposed to the usual 10-cent price), was half as long as the standard 64-page comic, and came out every two weeks instead of every four.

 Fictional character biography

 Jim Barr was the son of a police officer who was killed in the line of duty and as a result took it upon himself to fight crime.
 He was rejected from the police academy for physical reasons, but got a job in ballistics.
 Like many characters of the time, he used chemistry to develop powers for himself, in his case greater muscle mass and brain power using his "crime cure".
 He also invented a bullet-shaped Gravity Regulator Helmet which allowed him to fly and deflect bullets.
 His first case involved capturing a gangster in his hideout.
 He has fought the supercriminal Blackmask, the rat-man Black Rat and the devious Mara Myle.

 Shortly after Bulletman began his crime-fighting career, he created a second helmet for his girlfriend and later wife Susan Kent, daughter of Police Sergeant Kent who adopted the name Bulletgirl.
 His formula was shown to make him strong enough to smash a tank.
 In addition to being bullet-shaped, their helmets also make the characters bulletproof.
 The helmet is shown to be so strong that once when Bulletgirl was run over by a Nazi tank she was only knocked out.

 After Bulletgirl's arrival, the pair fought a variety of weird, supernatural-themed villains including the Unholy Three, the Son of Dracula, the Man Without a Face, the Black Spider and the Limping Mummy.
 They also fought criminal fashion plate the Dude.

-Bulletman and Bulletgirl were Fawcett Comics' second-most-popular characters after Captain Marvel and the Marvel Family.
+Bulletman and Bulletgirl were Fawcett Comics' second most popular characters after Captain Marvel and the Marvel Family.
 They were leased by DC Comics along with the rest of Fawcett Comics' stable of characters in 1972.
 However, the characters lapsed into public domain prior to the said acquisition, which later allowed AC Comics to reprint their Golden Age adventures.